jwnz/sentence-transformers-rs/README.md

     let model = SentenceTransformerBuilder::new("sentence-transformers/LaBSE")
         // Specify whether to use safetensors to pytorch checkpoints .with_safetensors()
-        // [OPTIONAL] Use L2 normalization or not - check the modules.json file to see if
+        // [OPTIONAL] Use normalization or not - check the modules.json file to see if
         //     the model uses normalization
-        .with_normalization()
+        .with_normalization(Normalizer::L2)
         // Must specify the folder on the hub that contains the pooling layer config.json.
         .with_pooling("1_Pooling")
         // [OPTIONAL] Specify the folder containing the dense layers spec.
 Some models